Connecticut and Westchester County’s Best ACT Prep

 We recently gave a speech on the subject in Guilford, CT.
 As we noted, for many the answer is a simple “yes”.
-Many guidance counselors in Shoreline, CT schools advise this, too.
+Many guidance counselors in Connecticut and Westchester County schools advise this, too.

 The main reason: there is nothing to lose.
 If the test goes poorly, then the student simply does not need to submit the score to the school.
 If it goes well, then the student has an additional way to present his case for college admissions.